Marcell Ozuna Preview, Player Props: Braves vs. Mets

-Marcell Ozuna -- hitting .378 in his past 10 games -- will be in action for the Atlanta Braves versus the New York Mets, with David Peterson on the mound, on August 21 at 7:20 PM ET.
+Marcell Ozuna -- hitting .405 in his past 10 games -- will be in action for the Atlanta Braves against the New York Mets, with Tylor Megill on the hill, on August 22 at 7:20 PM ET.

 Marcell Ozuna Game Info & Props vs. the Mets